Esther's Family History Scrapbook

 as long as someone remembers them.”

-I've been collecting family history for almost fifty years, and it has come to be many things to me.
+I've been collecting family history for more than fifty years, and it has come to be many things to me.
 It is a science, yes, and for many, science is the most important part.
-That is great because research is the foundation, the skeleton on which everything else hangs.
+That is great because research is the foundation, the skeleton on which everything else is built.

 But family history for me is more than that.
 For me, the story is most important, the bringing to life of those who have gone before.
 They are not just names on rigid headstones or in dusty archives.
 They were human beings whose blood flows in my flesh today.
-Without them, I wouldn't be here or be who I am.
-I like to think that most of them would be surprised that descendants generations and even centuries down the line would be this interested in who they were and what happened to them.
+Without them, I wouldn't be here nor would I be who I am.
+I am positive they would be amazed that descendants this many generations and even centuries down the line would be this interested in who they were and what happened to them.
+And how about the fact that we know much more about their ancestors than they ever did?

 Porter Family c.
 1906